madnuttah/unbound-docker/README.md

 </details>

-I hope you enjoy the image as much as I do.
+I hope you enjoy the image.

 ## Installation